-This version of Perl now builds the Compress::Raw::Zlib module.
-By default Perl will use an internal copy of the Zlib source for the build.
-Issue the following command so that Perl will use the Zlib library installed on the system:
+This version of Perl now builds the Compress::Raw::Zlib and Compress::Raw::BZip2 modules.
+By default Perl will use an internal copy of the sources for the build.
+Issue the following command so that Perl will use the libraries installed on the system: